jladan/nvim-latex/README.md

     - [ ] check for `\ref{}` with missing `\label{}`
     - [ ] navigate to label definition, or reference
 - [ ] Citations
-    - [ ] Pull citation keys from the `\bibliography` command (bibtex)
+    - [X] Pull citation keys from the `\bibliography` command (bibtex)
     - [ ] Pull citation keys from `\bibitem`s in the document
-    - [ ] insert a citation from a menu
+    - [X] insert a citation from a menu
     - [ ] list all missing citation keys
     - [ ] integrate with zotero
 - [ ] Multi-file documents
     - [ ] reliably determine which file is the root document
     - [ ] track all buffers, ideally in the same tree
-    - [ ] pull labels, references, and citations from all files
+    - [/] pull labels, references, and citations from all files
 - [ ] Outlining
-    - [ ] Find all chapters, sections, subsections, etc
+    - [X] Find all chapters, sections, subsections, etc
-    - [ ] Find all figures with captions and labels
+    - [X] Find all figures with captions and labels
     - [ ] Create a scratch buffer that presents an outline of the document
     - [ ] Add the ability to jump from the outline to that part of the document.